- Learning about Wayne Thiebaud and his paintings

 - Since you used mostly cool colors for the halation, let’s see if a yellow background will make your cake stand out even more.

 - As you look through the glass you can see the colors which are behind it.
-Try squinting your eyes to see another color that goes around the edges of the glass.
+Try squinting your eyes to see another color or line that goes around the edges of the glass.

 - This food is not for eating.
 (However, when our paintings are finished, I will bring in cookies to celebrate.)